DiamondLightSource/blueapi/docs/how-to/configure-logging.md

 In this instance, the difference between enabling and disabling graylog in BlueAPI's configuration, is that fluentd only fowards plaintext logs, while BlueAPI's native graylog produces structured data with rich metadata included.

+When BlueAPI's native Graylog is enabled fluentd will be automatically disabled to avoid log duplication.

 # Where to Find Logs

 By default logs can be found wherever your stdout is.